TheThirdOne/random-sorting/README.md

 ```

 `[1,10]` and `[1,9]` swapped places and thus we know that it is not stable so, of
-effecient, pure algorithms, only heap sort and quick sort are unstable.
+efficient, pure algorithms, only heap sort and quick sort are unstable.
 As it should
 be clear Array.sort is not using heapsort for the top level sorting algorithm, quick
 sort must be the major algorithm in the implementation.

 #### Insertion sort is involved

-For `n=10` we can see that it is very similar if not indentical to insertion Sort.
+For `n=10` we can see that it is very similar if not identical to insertion Sort.

 A quick test can show a comparison of Array.sort and insertion Sort around 10.